 On a relaxing short break, Dublin is a city just made for walking.
 Step out of your Dublin hotel and fill a couple of days with this eclectic itinerary.

 Choosing the right place to stay in Dublin will make all the difference to your trip.
-Use this insider’s guide to the city’s main neighbourhoods to book the best Dublin hotel for you.
+Use this insider’s guide to the city’s main neighborhoods to book the best Dublin hotel for you.

 From those who fought and died for Irish independence to writers and musicians known the world over, Dublin has always honoured its famous sons.
 Book a Dublin hotel and meet the people who made it great with this guide to top 10 places to visit famous Dubliners.